wbf22/chat-terminal/README.md

 Terminal Mode
 - Classic mode where user prompts are entered into the terminal and then submitted by hitting 'enter'.
 - Api responses are then displayed
+- The prompt will loop until the user submits 'quit', 'exit', or 'close'.
+- The user can enter 'dump' to dump the chat history into a 'chat.md' file in the current directory.
+This file will be ready to use in file mode

 File mode
 - Mode useful for editing prompts to the api in a text editor.
 Useful for editing code blocks to be sent to the api.